Peteresis/Credit_Risk_Analysis/README.md

 Since the Machine Learning models only work with numbers we need to convert all the cells with `low risk` and `high risk` to numbers.
 The get_dummies() function is used to convert categorical variable into dummy/indicator variables.
 In this case all the 'low risk' were changed to `0` and the `high risk` to `1`

 ### train_test_split(X, y, random_state=1)
 This is a function from the `sklearn` Python library.
 The train_test_split function is for splitting a single dataset for two different purposes: training and testing.
-The testing subset is for building the model.
+The training subset is for building the model.
 The testing subset is for using the model on unknown data to evaluate the performance of the model.

 After the `Training` and `Testing` groups are created, we started testing the **Machine Learning Algorithms**.